Marta Murru

-Marta Murru (born 28 April 2000) is an Italian synchronised swimmer.
-She gave birth to her daughter in November 2023 and did not compete internationally that year.
+Marta Murru (born 28 April 2000) is an Italian artistic swimmer.
+She gave birth to her daughter in November 2023 and consequently did not compete internationally during that season.

-She won a silver medal in the free routine combination competition at the 2018 European Aquatics Championships.
+She won a silver medal in the free routine combination event at the 2018 European Aquatics Championships.

 She did not compete internationally in 2020 due to the COVID-19 pandemic.
-She returned to competitions as part of Italy's "B" squad and won silver medal in free team and bronze medal in technical team and acrobatic team at the European Championships.
+After returning to competition, she joined Italy’s “B” squad and won a silver medal in the free team event and bronze medals in the technical team and acrobatic team events at the European Championships.